PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 16:09:45
+Last updated: 2024-04-02 16:10:49
-Random Quote: Subdue your appetites, my dears, and you've conquered human nature. - Charles Dickens
+Random Quote: The two most powerful warriors are patience and time. - Leo Tolstoy